How to start exploring Genode

 The Genode build system never touches the source tree but generates object files, libraries, and programs in a dedicated build directory.
 We do not have a build directory yet.
 For a quick start, let us create one for the Linux base platform:

-The new build directory is called build.lx and configured for the linux_x86 platform.
 To give Genode a try, build and execute a simple demo scenario via:

-make run/demo
+make KERNEL=linux BOARD=linux run/demo

 Using platforms other than Linux